Gophers Can Cause Trip and Falls

 By Michael Reiter, Attorney at Law.

 I went out for another walk today, in the late afternoon.
-I love to see California native wildlife, like this:
+I love to see California native wildlife, like a California Pocket Gopher

 I am a big fan of California wildlife, particularly Pocket Gophers, though not as much as my late friend Emma.
-I had never seen a living pocket gopher before, but this individual poked his head up a few times, and I was able to get this picture of his head.
+I had never seen a living pocket gopher before, but this individual poked his head up a few times, and I was able to get a picture of his head.
 Unfortunately, I only had an iPhone to take a picture, and it was from about six feet away.
-This is a zoomed photo, modified with Photoshop Elements, and I have helpfully drawn a circle around the gopher

 Gophers can cause damage to lawns.
 They can also damage parks.
 When I was a Deputy City Attorney for the City of San Bernardino, I defended a lawsuit involving an AYSO coach who allegedly tripped and fell in a field in Wildwood Park.
 Because the case involved a public entity, the plaintiff had to plead and prove a dangerous condition of public property cause of action, but with a private landowner, the standard is typically negligence.
 The case also involved cross-complaints against the City’s pest controller contractor and the American Youth Soccer Organization.
 If I recall correctly, the American Youth Soccer Organization, Inc. picked up the City’s defense under an express indemnification clause in a field use agreement.